Coffee enthusiasts are always eager to try new drinks and have numerous questions about what they will taste like.

 Conclusion

-So there you have it – the latest trend in coffee, for an orange juice and espresso coffee drink.
+So there you have it: the latest trend in coffee, orange juice, and espresso.

 I hope you've enjoyed this article and found it helpful.
 I recommend testing out this drink at home using the various ratios I've listed to see which fits you the best.